kokomaya/DevAllInOne/README.md

 - Node dependencies view is shown in Package explorer view contaier in Activity bar.
 - FTP file explorer view should be shown in Explorer

+## One more thing

+- If you have any ideas no matter what, including other than this tool, you can leave review comments by clicking the stars ⭐⭐⭐⭐⭐ in vscode or leave a comment in github, the author will check and feedback to you😊😊😊(❁´◡`❁).